wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Fixed theta controller continuous input in swerve examples.
 This fixes the behavior where the shortest path is not used during drivetrain rotation.

-- Deprecated ``units.h``, use individual units headers instead.
+- Deprecated ``units.h``, use individual units headers instead which speeds compile times.

-- Added support for scheduling functions more often than the robot loop via addPeriodic() in TimedRobot.
-Previously, teams had to make a Notifier to run feedback controllers more often than the TimedRobot loop period of 20ms (running TimedRobot more often than this is not advised).
-Now, users can run feedback controllers more often than the main robot loop, but synchronously with the TimedRobot periodic functions so there aren't any thread safety issues.
+- Added support for model-based control with Kalman filters, extended Kalman filters, unscented Kalman filters, and linear-quadratic regulators.
+See https://docs.wpilib.org/en/latest/docs/software/advanced-controls/state-space/state-space-intro.html for more.

 Breaking Changes
 ^^^^^^^^^^^^^^^^